limix/chi2comb/README.md

  * ----------
  * q : double
  *     Value point at which distribution function is to be evaluated.
- * chi2s : struct chi2comb_chisquares
+ * chi2s : struct chi2comb_chisquareds
- *     Chi-square distributions.
+ *     Chi-squared distributions.
  * gcoef : double
  *     Coefficient of the standard Normal distribution.
  * lim : int